vuejs/docs/src/guide/installation.md

 ## Vue Devtools

 > Currently in Beta - Vuex and Router integration is still WIP

+<VideoLesson href="https://vueschool.io/lessons/using-vue-dev-tools-with-vuejs-3?friend=vuejs" title="Learn how to install Vue Devtools on Vue School">Learn how to install and use Vue Devtools in a free Vue School lesson</VideoLesson>

 When using Vue, we recommend also installing the [Vue Devtools](https://github.com/vuejs/vue-devtools#vue-devtools) in your browser, allowing you to inspect and debug your Vue applications in a more user-friendly interface.